Relativistic density-functional theory based on effective quantum electrodynamics: Conclusions

 \section{Conclusions}

-In this work, we have examine a RDFT based on an effective QED without the photon degrees of freedom.
+In this work, we have examined a RDFT based on an effective QED without the photon degrees of freedom.
 The formalism is appealing since it is simpler than RDFT based on full QED.
 We have used this formalism to unambiguously define density functionals in the no-pair approximation, thus making a closer contact with calculations done in practice, and to study some exact properties of the involved functionals, namely charge-conjugation symmetry and uniform coordinate scaling.
 The formalism has also the advantage to be easily extended to multideterminant KS schemes which combine wave-function methods with density functionals based on a decomposition the electron-electron interaction (see, e.g., Refs.~\cite{Sav-INC-96,TouColSav-PRA-04,ShaTouSav-JCP-11}).

 In possible future works on the present RDFT, one may study whether this approach can be made mathematically rigorous, one may develop density-functional approximations for this approach, one may examine the extension to functionals of the charge current density or of the one-particle density matrix, and one may implement this approach for example for calculations of vacuum-polarization effects in heavy atoms.
+This last goal would require the development of practical regularization/renormalization procedures.